iOS17/Jailbreak/README.md

 ![Jailbreak IOS 17 and its beta, iOS 17.3, iOS 17.1, ioS 17.2 supported device list Palera1n, unc0ver, chimera, checkm8, taurine, dopamine, xina17, xina, checkra1n Jailbreak Guide](https://github.com/iOS17/Jailbreak/blob/main/IMG_266E30344626-1.jpeg)

-# Complete Guide to Jailbreak iOS 17 - iOS 17.4 using Palera1n, Serotonin, NekoJB in 2024
+# Complete Guide to Jailbreak iOS 17 - iOS 17.4 using Palera1n, Serotonin, NekoJB, Redensa, Dopamine in 2024

-Hey there! **Are you ready to learn how to jailbreak your iOS 17 - iOS 17.3** devices(Including iOS 17.1, and iOS 17.2) using the latest **Palera1n, Serotonin, and NekoJB** tools in 2024?
+Hey there! **Are you ready to learn how to jailbreak your iOS 17 - iOS 17.4.1** devices(Including iOS 17.1, 17.2 and iOS 17.3) using the latest **Palera1n, Serotonin, and NekoJB Redensa Dopamine** tools in 2024?
 Look no further than **our Complete Guide, packed with step-by-step instructions and helpful tips** to make the process a breeze.
 Get ready to unlock new possibilities on your device!

-**Please keep in mind that no jailbreak tools are currently available in the community for iOS 17 - iOS 17.3 and up.
-However, if you own an iPad (6th generation), you can jailbreak iOS 17 with the most recent release of the palera1n jailbreak tool.
+**Please keep in mind that no working jailbreak tools are currently available in the community for iOS 17 - iOS 17.4 and up.
+However, if you own an iPad (6th generation), you can jailbreak iOS 17 - iOS 17.1 with the most recent release of the palera1n jailbreak tool.

 We strongly suggest staying on the most recently available lower iOS version because working exploits are available for iOS 17 to iOS 17.2.**

-Looking to jailbreak iOS 17.3 - 16 and below in 2024?
+Looking to jailbreak iOS 17.4 - 16 and below in 2024?
 Follow this step-by-step guide using the Palera1n tool.
 Avoid fake methods and achieve full access by following our recommended rootful guide.

 To jailbreak your iOS 17 device, you must utilize the Palera1n tool or any other reliable tool derived from its source code.